rubanero14/CP-Code-Test/README.md

 # CP Code Test .NET MVC using Entity Framework

-## This code test is part of the .Net Developer role to:
+## This code test is part of the .Net Developer role in Capital Platforms to:
 - Assess ability to perform CRUD operations
 - Assess ability to build user interfaces
 - Understand the concept of MVC in .Net framework and Entity Framework